timdeschryver/blog/_posts/2019-02-14-how-to-use-tslint-to-autoremove-all-unused-imports-in-a-typescript-project.md

 # The Solution

-We will use the `tslint` command line tool, in conjuction with a the `tslint-etc` rules, to automatically detect and remove all unused imports in the directory, recursively.
+We will use the `tslint` command line tool, in conjuction with the `tslint-etc` rules, to automatically detect and remove all unused imports in the directory, recursively.
 If you have a large project, the process can take some time to run.
 It is important to double-check all files for correctness once the fix process is complete.

 ## Install Required Tools